chaordic/tiopatinhas/README.md

 Copy the template conf file (tp.conf.template) to tp.conf so that the script can read it and make the changes according to your needs.

+Also, you need to add a script on startup and shutdown to use the information on your user data to create the proper name and attach/dettach the instance to the load balancer, but that is up to you :)